This is the preview version of the Wisconsin State Legislature site.

 A sentence of 25 years to life in prison, imposed for the offense of felony grand theft under the California three strikes law, is not grossly disproportionate and therefore does not violate the prohibition on cruel and unusual punishments.
 Ewing v.
 California, 538 U.S. 11, 123 S. Ct.
 1179, 155 L. Ed.
 2d 108 (2003).

 A state is not required to guarantee eventual freedom to a juvenile offender convicted of a nonhomicide crime.
-The state must give defendants some meaningful opportunity to obtain release based on demonstrated maturity and rehabilitation, but the 8th amendment does not require the state to release that offender during his natural life.
+The state must give defendants some meaningful opportunity to obtain release based on demonstrated maturity and rehabilitation, but the 8th amendment does not require the state to release that offender during the offender’s natural life.
 Graham v.
 Florida, 560 U.S. 48, 130 S. Ct.
 2011, 176 L. Ed.
 2d 825 (2010).

-A mandatory life sentence without parole for those under the age of 18 at the time of their crimes violates the 8th amendment's prohibition on cruel and unusual punishments.
+A mandatory life sentence without parole for those under the age of 18 at the time of their crimes violates the 8th amendment’s prohibition on cruel and unusual punishments.
 Miller v.
 Alabama, 567 U.S. 460, 132 S. Ct.
-2455, 182 L. Ed.
+2455, 183 L. Ed.
 2d 407 (2012).

-The excessive fines clause of the 8th amendment of the U.S. Constitution is an incorporated protection, applicable to the states under the 14th amendment's due process clause.
+The excessive fines clause of the 8th amendment to the U.S. Constitution is an incorporated protection, applicable to the states under the 14th amendment’s due process clause.
 Timbs v.
-Indiana, 586 U.S. ____, 139 S. Ct.
+Indiana, 586 U.S. ___, 139 S. Ct.
 682, 203 L. Ed.
 2d 11 (2019).

 The “unnecessary and wanton infliction of pain” proscribed by the 8th amendment includes a prohibition on deliberate indifference to the serious medical needs of prisoners.
 To establish such a claim, a plaintiff must demonstrate that: 1) the prisoner’s condition was objectively serious; and 2) the defendants were deliberately indifferent to the prisoner’s health or safety.
 A serious medical condition is one that has been diagnosed by a physician or that is so obvious that even a lay person would perceive the need for a doctor’s attention.
 A medical condition need not be life threatening to be serious; rather, it could be a condition that would result in further significant injury or unnecessary and wanton infliction of pain if not treated.
 The test for deliberate indifference is subjective: the plaintiff must show that the officials were both aware of facts from which the inference could be drawn that a substantial risk of serious harm existed and that they actually drew the inference.
 Orlowski v.
 Milwaukee County, 872 F.3d 417 (2017).